pwndoc/pwndoc/docs/data.md

 A Vulnerability Category is defined by:

 - Name

-- Fields (after creating the category)
+> Example
+>```
+Name: Nessus Scan
+> ```

+### Custom Fields

+Custom Sections allow to have additionnal Sections in the Audit.
+They are multilingual.

+A Section is defined by:

 - Type: [input = simple string], [text = editor]
 - Label: displayed value in the GUI (lowercase + strip spaces to use in the docx template)
+- Display in Vulnerability: Custom Field will be displayed in Vulnerabilities AND Findings
+- Display in Finding: Custom Field will be displayed only in Findings
+- Display for Categories: Custom Field will be displayed only for selected Categories

 > Example
+> ```
+Type: input
+Label: Id
+Display in Vulnerability: true
+Display in Finding: false
+Display for Categories: false
+>
+-> This will display an additional «Id» field in vulnerabilities that will also be displayed in findings
 >```
-Name: Nessus Scan
-Fields:
-    Type: text
-    Label: Nessus Score (nessusscore in the docx template)
-> ```

 ### Custom Sections